strandjs/SOC_Analyst_Labs/courseFiles/Lab_01-logAnalysis_Basics/logAnalysisBasics_Lab.md

 <br><br>

 ## Your turn
+>[!TIP]
+>
-### Try extracting any encrypted payloads and pulling authentication activity yourself, if there is any, using the documentation of the tool.
+> Try extracting any encrypted payloads and pulling authentication activity yourself, if there is any, using the documentation of the tool.

 ### Also try finding everything you found in this lab by using [Windows Event Viewer](/courseFiles/tools/WinEventViewer.md)